sid115/latex-template/README.md

     - Add sections and chapters in the `sections/` directory.
     - Include these sections in the `main.tex` file.
     - Update `literatur.bib` with your references.
+    - You can remove `latex-template` and `README.md` files if you wish.

 3. **Compile the Document**
     - Compile manually by running: